enso-org/hiring/people/senior-react-developer.md

 to name a few), and to make your mark on Enso's future.

 #### What You're Looking For
-As a senior react developer developer you'll be in charge of the creation of the new front-end for the Enso Cloud.
+As a senior TypeScript developer developer you'll be in charge of the creation of the new front-end for the Enso Cloud.
 This will involve:

 - Working closely with stakeholders and customers to design an interface that is